Let’s get into the Fruity Loops vs Reason debate!

 - What type of compatibility you’re looking for with other software / plugins on the market?

-Hopefully after reviewing the product specs of both Reason and Fruity Loops you will become a little familiar with what they both have to offer.
+Hopefully after reviewing the product specs of Fruity Loops vs Reason you will become a little familiar with what they both have to offer.

 What is FL Studio?